Sejal99/CafeApp/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please fork this repository and create a pull request with your enhancements.
+To contribute to the project, please submit a pull request with a detailed description of the changes made.
+Ensure that the code is well-structured, readable, and follows the project's coding standards.

 ---